Skip to main content

 Client Background

 A Series B fintech company processing $2B+ in annual transactions was struggling with fraud detection latency.
-Their existing system, built on traditional cloud infrastructure, was experiencing 850ms average response times—unacceptable for real-time fraud prevention.
+Their existing system, built on traditional cloud infrastructure, was experiencing 850ms average response times -- unacceptable for real-time fraud prevention.
+The full technical deep-dive is in our edge computing latency case study.

 The Challenge